kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

   return 0;
 }
 ```
-> **Note**: The main.cpp file launches two threads : one for the logic of the application and another for the display.
+> The main.cpp file launches two threads : one for the logic of the application and another for the display.
 The source code is cross-platform (Linux and Windows)
+{: .prompt-tip }

 ## Configuration and build